BestActionNow/CVAR/README.md

 <br>
 Notice that the hyperparameter *--cvar_iters* is set 10 for movielens1M dataset while 1 for taobaoAD dataset.

 Moreover, the command to get every data point in our paper is given in  `./run.sh`, including some hyperparameters and random seed setting.
+Default random seed is **1234**.

 The program will print the AUC, F1 in cold-start stage and three warm-up stages.
 Part of settable parameters are listed as follows: